How to get Binding via dollar prefix in SwiftUI

 Derived State

-in a SwiftUI view, we can access its property as Binding.
+If we have a struct with @State in a SwiftUI view, we can access its property as Binding.
 This derived state mechanism is done via Dynamic keypath member lookup feature of Swift 5.1

 1 | struct ViewModel { |